ivalitov/dto-generator/README.md

 ### 2. Grouping of Rules

-You may put multiple **@Rule** annotations on the one field and mark them with different groups.
+You may put multiple **@Rule** annotations on the one field, then you should mark them with different groups.
-Then you need to select which group you prefer to use for DTO generation.
+Then you have to select which group you prefer to use for DTO generation.

 For example, next config: